JupyterPhysSciLab/JupyterPiDAQ/docs/User_Guide.md

 ## Introduction

-This software allows realtime collection and plotting of digitized data in  a Jupyter notebook using the following A-to-D
+This software allows GUI (Graphical User Interface) driven live collection, plotting and analysis of digitized data inside a Jupyter notebook using the following A-to-D interfaces:
-interfaces:

 **on a Raspberry Pi:**
 * Adafruit compliant ADS1115 boards